emilioweber/transaction-manager/README.md

 ## Persistence

-The application uses a relational schema designed to support the current access patterns while remaining simple and easy to evolve.
+The application uses SQLite, a relational schema designed to support the current access patterns while remaining simple and easy to evolve.

 Indexes are defined intentionally and conservatively, avoiding premature optimization:
 - Primary keys are defined on all tables, providing efficient lookups by identifier.